Do I need a peak flow meter to track my asthma?

 Your personal best peak flow measurement will become the baseline that you measure against, says Madden.
 This baseline should be established when you’re feeling well, rather than during an asthma flare up.

-You’ll want to work with your doctor to determine which treatment to administer for each zone and when to seek medical care.
+You’ll want to work with your HCP to determine which treatment to administer for each zone and when to seek medical care.
 “Your physician can give you instructions based on the measurements you’re getting or any breathing difficulties you’re having,” says Madden.

 The benefits of measuring peak flow

-• Identify asthma triggers, so you know what to avoid
+• Identify asthma triggers so you know what to avoid

 • Determine how well your asthma treatment plan is working